fencosoft/fencosoft.github.io/index.md

 ## Url Parameters
 The only required parameter is `/api/v1/generate/{quantity}`.

-For example, if you would like 500 documents returned you would set the `quantity` parameter like this:
+For example, if you would like 500 records returned you would set the `quantity` parameter like this:

 ```
 /api/v1/generate/500